Glossary

 The signed .vfa file produced at Stage 9 containing the full execution record, the manifest hash, and the independent verifier signature.

 Stage 5.
-The cryptographic core: L7 (transcript), L8 (hardware attestation), L9 (leakage), L10 (formal verifier).
+The cryptographic core: ZK transcript, hardware attestation, leakage bound, formal verifier.
 Together, they bind the run to a verifiable cryptographic proof.

 ZK Proof

-In Verdifax, the L7-L10 pipeline's output: a zero-knowledge proof that the run satisfies the formal-verifier predicate without revealing the witness (the inputs, the model, or the runtime state).
+In Verdifax, the ZKSP step's output: a zero-knowledge proof that the run satisfies the formal-verifier predicate without revealing the witness (the inputs, the model, or the runtime state).